moschotto/OpenTX_EdgeTX_Bluetooth_GamePad/README.md

 The code very simple because the used libraries are easy to use.
 I encountered some problems with the SBUS library but added a workaround (see comments in the code if you are intereseted)

+Note: I did not test any latency or input lags because everything depends on the BLE game pad / nimble libraries!

 ### Wiring: